Centigrade/ngtx/README.md

 Helpers can be "injected" into your test-suites and then be used.
 The only requirements for that are:

-1.  wrap your test-suite callback in a `withHelpers` call
+1.  wrap your test-suite callback in a `ngtx` call
 2.  import the helpers you want to use
 3.  call `useFixture(fixture)` in the `beforeEach` hook, after the fixture has been created: